ssrpsx/project-101-web-application/README.md

 ---

 ## 🖥 Desktop View (GIF Animation)
-A showcase of the websites' functionality and design when viewed on a desktop screen, using GIF animations to illustrate interactions.
+A showcase of the websites functionality and design when viewed on a desktop screen, using GIF animations to illustrate interactions.

 ### 📌 Portfolio Website
 <img src="readme-image/desktop-portfolio-gif.gif" alt="Desktop Portfolio">